Radhika-Envision/Upmark/doc/aws.md

 ### Notification daemon

 The notification daemon provides regular activity notification to users.
-Each user will receive emails about recent activity in AMCV.
+Each user will receive emails about recent activity in Upmark.
 The process runs often (every hour or so), but only sends emails according to each user's nominated notification frequency.
 It uses the same Docker image as the web app - and it connects to the same database - so it should be upgraded at the